 The mechanical engineer deals with the broad areas of heat, energy, force and motion, and their effects on a multitude of products.
 Mechanical engineers may be involved in the design of large industrial machinery, power plants, automobiles and aircraft, robots, biomedical devices and equipment, precision measurement and data acquisition equipment, nanotechnology and new materials, among others.
 Within these areas, the mechanical engineer enjoys considerable professional flexibility.

 The demand for mechanical engineers with a good technical education has been high for many years.
 The Department of Mechanical Engineering at North Dakota State University offers an education that enables its graduates to take their places in all facets of the profession.
-Since inception, the department has graduated approximately 5,000 mechanical engineers who have worked throughout the United States and many other parts of the world.
-The Bachelor of Science degree in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org).
+Since inception, the department has graduated thousands of mechanical engineers who have worked throughout the United States and many other parts of the world.
+The Bachelor of Science in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Mechanical and Similarly Named Engineering Programs Program Criteria.

 The standard curriculum allows students flexibility in choosing courses that reflect their interests within the broad areas of mechanical engineering.
 These include mechanics, materials and nanotechnology, biomedical engineering, alternative energy, fluid dynamics, robotics and more.
 ME students also have the opportunity to pursue minors in coatings and polymeric materials, biomedical engineering, and robotics, among others, which can enhance their educational experience.